SteveBeeblebrox/KVP/README.md

   + Normal
   + Module

-This extension adds support for quickly building ojects from a template and a KVP object or string.
+This extension adds support for quickly building ojects from a pattern and a KVP object or string.
 It adds the class `KVPObjectBuilder` which supports all the static and instance methods of the standard KVP class in addition to the new `build` function.
+The pattern controls the structure of the resulting object as well as what format the values are in.
 There are three different ways to use the `build` function:
   ```javascript
   KVPObjectBuilder.build(srcString, pattern)